StochasticTinkr/PerformanceTuner/README.md

     ; F4SE and some plugins for it will also output to the console if it is enabled ; If you use this, I recommend either having a second monitor, or using Borderless mode, so that you can look at it. bShowDiagnostics=0

+    ; When diagnostics is enabled, a debug message is dumped periodically.
+You can change the frequency of this setting.
+    ; The higher the number, the more often per second the message shows.
+You can also use partial number (eg, 0.5) to show less than once per second. fDebugMessageFrequency=1

 ## Memory Addresses and Fallout 4 versions.
 The reason a mod like this breaks whenever Bethesda updates Fallout4.exe is that the memory locations of the variables this mod uses